 What Is The Difference Between LED, CFL, and Incandescent Light Bulbs?

-They can be a little bit of confusion between what the difference is between an LED or incandescent bulb and which light bulb is really the most energy-efficient one to use.
+There can be a little bit of confusion between what the difference is between an LED or incandescent bulb and which light bulb is the most energy-efficient one to use.

-Incandescent Light Bulb is the light bulb that most of us call a standard lightbulb or the lightbulb Edison invented.
+Incandescent light bulbs are the light bulbs that most of us call standard lightbulbs or the lightbulbs Edison invented.
 CFL is also known as a Compact Fluorescent lightbulb, and as the name implies, a compact bulb fluorescent light bulb.
 LED is a light bulb that uses light-emitting diodes.

 LED Lightbulbs, They look similar to Incandescent Lightbulbs